By concentrating on precision, one arrives at technique, but by concentrating on technique one does not arrive at precision.Bruno Walter

 Why must it cut mortises precisely?
 Simply because defects hidden inside mortises with poor internal tolerances tend to accumulate and too often turn what would otherwise be a well-made piece of furniture or joinery into a rickety old Chinese lawnchair.

 In this post we will discuss what to look for in a mortise chisel, and how to correct some typical problems.
 Most of the concepts discussed in this post are applicable to oiirenomi and atsunomi used for cutting mortises as well, although such chisels lack the same shape advantages.

 Klipstein’s Law of Thermodynamics

 Because of this hard-earned experience we have given our blacksmiths specific dimensional tolerance criteria for the mortise chisels they make for us.
-I can’t always clearly hear what they are muttering in response to my pointed insistence, but it sounds something like “frikin prissy pink princess expects too much of a damned chisel.”
+My hearing isn’t what it once was, so I’m not sure what they are muttering in response to my pointed insistence, but it sounds something like “frikin prissy pink princess expects too much of a damned chisel.”
 Your most humble and obedient servant, however, is much too dignified and polite to respond in so many words, but at such times I think they are stubborn old farts that have never used a mortise chisel.
-In any case, those who use our mortise chisels benefit from the princess impulse in us.
+In any case, those who use our mortise chisels benefit from the princess impulse in your humble servant.

 What to Look For